sagaciouszu/cauldroncord-stuff/rules.md

 Automoderator warnings (e.g posting a blacklisted word) don't count as strikes, neither do "joke" infractions (e.g asked to be muted/warned).
 Normally, if you get a legitimate strike, we will append `(X/3)` to the infraction message.
 Strikes may also be removed at mod discretion for continued good behaviour.

 **Credits**
-These rules have been based very heavily on /r/iPod's rules, written by <@490609510734364692>  and found at discord.gg/ipod, which in turn have been based off the GNU/FSF IRC rules, which can be found at <https://www.gnu.org/server/irc-rules.en.html>
+These rules have been based very heavily on Dankpod's Discord server which in turn derived them from /r/iPod's rules, written by <@490609510734364692>  and found at discord.gg/ipod, which in turn have been based off the GNU/FSF IRC rules, which can be found at <https://www.gnu.org/server/irc-rules.en.html>

 **Disclaimer**
-Messages and other actions are logged by <@851055505724145684> in this guild.
+Messages and other actions are logged by <@172002275412279296> in this guild.
 By sending a message, changing your nickname, or otherwise interacting in this guild, you consent to this.
-If you want a logged action deleted or more details, please contact a member of <@&821195811525885982>.
+If you want a logged action deleted or more details, please contact a member of <@&836026007244636224>.

-*Last updated 2021-12-22T02:36 (UTC)*
+*Last updated 2021-12-22 8:52AM (GMT-5/EST)*